Edward Coate: Second World War

+Tunisian campaign

 In early November 1942, No. 272 Squadron moved to Malta to support the Allied landings in Tunisia and sought to intercept transport aircraft flying between Sicily and North Africa.
 On 10 November, when attacking El Aouina airfield, Coate shot down a Junkers Ju 290 transport, damaged three Junkers Ju 87 dive bombers and destroyed another Ju 87 on the airfield itself.
 Two days later, flying to the southeast of the Italian island of Pantelleria, he destroyed one Savoia-Marchetti SM.82 transport and damaged another.
 On 23 November, he shot down a CANT Z.506 Airone floatplane near Sfax.
 The following day while on a patrol he destroyed a six-engined Blohm & Voss BV 222 flying boat, seeing it crash into the sea 30 mi from Linosa.
 He was reported to be the first airman to destroy a BV 222.
 Shortly after the encounter, he and his two wingmen sighted a Dornier Do 24 flying boat and engaged this as well; it escaped with some damage.

 On 3 December, Coate helped another pilot destroy a Junkers Ju 88 medium bomber off the Libyan coast and six days later he shot down a Junkers Ju 52 transport.
 He also damaged another Ju 52 in the same area, over the Gulf of Hammamet.
 In a second sortie the same day, he damaged a Ju 88.
 On 11 December, newly promoted to flight lieutenant, he shot down two Ju 52s encountered southwest of Sicily; one of these crashed-landed on Lampedusa Island.
 He also damaged a Ju 52 in the engagement.
 On 16 January 1943, he achieved his last aerial victory, destroying a Ju 88 near Lampedusa Island.
 The next month, he was awarded the Distinguished Flying Cross (DFC).
 This was followed in April by the award of a Bar to his DFC.
 The published citation read: